THE SCIENTIFIC ADVISORY BOARD:

 The SAB’s evaluation of the proposals it receives is based on the National Institute of Health’s Scoring Guidance, a widely-used system for scoring research proposals (available here).
 The integrity of the process is entrusted to the expertise of the SAB, who select the projects to recommend to the NFL for funding.

 In 2018, the SAB reviewed 129 proposals, from which they selected eight finalists to give oral presentations, and provide additional written materials, to the SAB.

 After review and evaluation of the science and merit of the finalists’ proposals, the SAB recommended five projects to the NFL for funding.
 The NFL accepted the SAB’s recommendations and granted funding to all five projects.

 SCIENTIFIC ADVISORY BOARD MEMBERS

-The members of the SAB were selected based on their expertise and background in the field of neuroscience.
-Each member was identified and selected by Dr. Betsy Nabel, the NFL’s former chief health and medical advisor, and Jeff Miller, the NFL’s Executive Vice President of Health and Safety Initiatives, based on recommendations from and in consultation with members of the NFL’s Head, Neck and Spine Committee.
+For the purposes of the 2018 funding opportunity, the members of the SAB were selected based on their expertise and background in the field of neuroscience.
+Each member was identified and selected by Dr. Betsy Nabel, the NFL’s former chief health and medical advisor, and Jeff Miller, the NFL’s then-Executive Vice President of Health and Safety Initiatives, based on recommendations from and in consultation with members of the NFL’s Head, Neck and Spine Committee.